getanteon/anteon/engine_docs/README.md

   | `skip_empty_line`   | Skips empty lines while reading records from CSV.                                | `bool`    | `true`    | No         |

 - `success_criterias` *optional*
-  Config for test-wide assertion. *abort* and *delay* fields can be used to adjust the abort behaviour in case assertion failure.
+  Config for pass fail logic for the test. *abort* and *delay* fields can be used to adjust the abort behaviour in case of failure.
 If abort is true for a rule and rules fails at certain point, engine will decide to abort test immediately if delay is 0 or not given.
 If delay is given, it will wait for delay seconds and reassert the rule.

   **Example:** Check *90th percentile* and *fail_count*;
     ```json
     {